Welcome to today's edition of the Rush 24-7 podcast.

 And enemies is a pretty subjective term.

-Many of these people are lucky he hasn't declared them as enemies, including the head of And taken much more severe action.
+Many of these people are lucky he hasn't declared them as enemies, including the head of the New York Times, and taken much more severe action.

-For my part, I wish you'd swallow hard and really get in gear as a warrior and and uh you know take some of these people into custody if they truly are obstacles to our success.
+For my part, I wish he'd swallow hard and really get in gear as a warrior and take some of these people into custody if they truly are obstacles to our success.

-And lastly, I I find it very interesting that Democrats would compare Bush to Hitler.
+And lastly, I find it very interesting that Democrats would compare Bush to Hitler.

 I would suspect that many of today's liberal Democrats would have been in that ballroom and later would have been dragged into death camps to help clean up.